 However, to search for prior art before filing an application will usually cost from several hundred pounds upwards, and there is no guarantee that you will find the most relevant documents.
 If you are interested in searching for prior art, we suggest you discuss this with your attorney so that you can weigh up the pros and cons of doing so.

 In order to prepare a patent application, we need to have a clear understanding of how your invention works, and what you think are the advantages of the invention.
 A set of drawings is usually helpful in order to provide a clear description of your invention.
 If you can provide black and white line drawings for us to use, it can be very useful.
 If not, we can commission a patent draftsman to prepare drawings for us.

 We will also need to know who the inventors are and who you want the patent applicant (who owns the patent application) to be.
 It is important to make sure ownership of the patent application is clear at the start of the process, as sorting this out later on can be both expensive and time consuming.

 It is very difficult to predict how much any particular patent application will cost.
 This is because it is hard to know how easy or difficult it will be to obtain a patent at the time of filing.

 However, we can give indications of what costs will be, and approximately when they will be incurred.
-Example cost indications are provided in the flow charts.

 Your attorney will provide you with cost indications when you apply for a patent, and will keep you up to date with potential future costs as and when appropriate.